 People in general welcome the spring season.
 I know it is not everybody’s favorite season but I personally get very excited about spring.
 I enjoy watching the plants grow and seeing how nature is slowly waking up.
+It is miraculous how the scenary quickly changes from snow and mud to lushous greenary.
 We can finally sit outside, eat fresh plants and wear lighter clothing.
 I feel that spring gives my creative energy a nice boost …

 Spring is an important transition time of the year when we are moving out of the cold of the winter time into heat of the summer time.
 It is true as they say spring comes in as a lion and leaves as a lamb.
 If we prepare our body, our immune system will be able to handle the changes easier.
 In addition, it is important to work with this transitional season so we can cope with its harshness easier and can enjoy the heat of the summer later.

 In Ancient Chinese Medicine, each season is associated with a natural element so spring is associated with Wood element.
 Also, each element has corresponding western organs.
 The western organs of the Wood element are the Liver and the Gall bladder along with the organs that they control: the Eyes and the Ligaments.
 (I capitalized the organs because in Chinese Medicine, it is more like an organ is considered to be the organ itself and its energetic functions).

 However, Chinese Medicine is not just concerned about the physical body, it believes that our spiritual health is also important.
 The health of our Wood element can greatly effect this higher self and vice versa.
 It enables us to make plans, have a clear vision and allows our energy to move freely in the body.
 In other words, eating well during the spring can have an effect on the spiritual aspect of a person.